MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.NegBinomDist.md

 Returns the negative binomial distribution.
 NEGBINOMDIST returns the probability that there will be number_f failures before the number_s-th success, when the constant probability of a success is probability_s.
 This function is similar to the binomial distribution, except that the number of successes is fixed, and the number of trials is variable.
 Like the binomial, trials are assumed to be independent.

+> [!IMPORTANT]
- **Important**  This function has been replaced with one or more new functions that may provide improved accuracy and whose names better reflect their usage.
+> This function has been replaced with one or more new functions that may provide improved accuracy and whose names better reflect their usage.
 This function is still available for compatibility with earlier versions of Excel.
 However, if backward compatibility is not required, you should consider using the new functions from now on, because they more accurately describe their functionality.
+>

-For more information about the new function, see the [NegBinom_Dist](Excel.WorksheetFunction.NegBinom_Dist.md) method.
+> For more information about the new function, see the [NegBinom_Dist](Excel.WorksheetFunction.NegBinom_Dist.md) method.

 ## Syntax